michaelreadyone/michael-portfolio/assignment3.md

 # Step 1: find a data visualization

-The I found is from tabuleau public.
+The figure I found is from tabuleau public.
+Data of this figure could be accessed by clicking the download button on the right below of the graph.
 The link is:

 https://public.tableau.com/en-us/gallery/revenue-football-clubs?tab=viz-of-the-day&type=viz-of-the-day

-Data of this figure could be accessed by clicking the download button on the right below of the graph.

-Screenshot of the image:
+There is something woring with the tableau public embedding.
+I attached a screenshot of the figure:
 ![](images/FootballClubRevenue.png)

 # Step 2: critique the data visualization